Wild Rice and Sausage Stuffed Peppers with Pesto

-After reading this article (forget the accompanying snarky comments), I’m in.
-You guys, let’s just cook.
+After reading this article (ignoring the accompanying snarky comments), I was reminded that sometimes it’s important to just cook.
 From scratch.
 Or mostly.
 Even on those nights when we’re tired and overwhelmed and don’t particularly feel like cooking dinner at all.
-Let’s keep going, reaching, trying new recipes and cook meals to be proud of.
+That trying new recipes and cooking wholesome, homecooked meals is something to be proud of.

-And while whipping up a spatchcocked chicken in gravy (and don’t forget side dishes) isn’t a realistic weeknight dinner option for most people, myself included, I appreciate the sentiment of just saying yes to cooking satisfying, healthy meals, at home.
+And while whipping up a spatchcocked chicken in gravy isn’t a realistic weeknight dinner option for most people, myself included, I appreciate the sentiment of just saying yes to cooking simple, satisfying, healthy meals, at home.

 These rice and sausage stuffed peppers, are totally do-able on a weeknight.
 I bet you already have most of the ingredients on hand, you can assemble them in advance, and the filling is super flexible – i.e. great for using up leftovers.

 If peppers aren’t your thing, the rice and sausage filling would also be delicious stuffed inside tomatoes, zucchini, or mushrooms; simply adjust the cooking time as needed.
 The peppers fit right into the seasonal transition we’re in right now; the dish utilizes vibrant, end-of-Summer produce, but still feels comforting and hearty enough for these cooler first days of Fall.
 Happy cooking!!

 - Lemony orzo pasta salad with cucumber and feta

 - Summer squash grain salad with feta and corn

 - Veggie burrito bowls with cilantro-lime vinaigrette

 If you make these rice and sausage stuffed peppers, be sure to tag me on Instagram with the hashtag #forkknifeswoon and leave a comment and rating below letting me know how you liked them! ★★★★★ Star ratings are especially helpful because they help others find my recipes too. xo, LauraPrint